Orckestra/orc-shared/README.md

 Intended as the outermost visual component of an application, and handles the sidebar with the application selector and main menu, and the top bar with breadcrumb trail, user menu and help popup.

-### I18n

-Pre-connected internationalization-provider.
-Use this as a wrapper component for your app, inside your redux provider, and outside any internationalized content.
-Uses `react-intl`, and expects a state store created with `buildState`, above, or at least one including a `locale` reducer created by `reducers/localeFactory`.
-Needs no further properties.

 ### DropMenu

 `menuLabel`: The menu anchor label text.